antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 We'd love to have you try it out and give us feedback on what you feel needs to be there.
 To do so, follow the [installation instructions](https://github.com/dotnet/interactive/blob/master/src/dotnet-interactive-vscode/README.md) and don't be shy when filing issues on GitHub!

-## F# tooling updates for VS 16.7

-In the forthcoming Visual Studio 16.7 update, we'll ship several improvements to F# tooling.

-### .NET Framework projects default to SDK-style project files
+## .NET Framework projects default to SDK-style project files

-We've deprecated the older "long-form" F# projects.
+Starting with the Visual Studio 16.7 update, we've deprecated the older "long-form" F# projects.
 They will still load in Visual Studio today, but any new projects you create will only be .NET SDK-style moving forward.
 The project files now look like this:

 ![.NET Framework project file from the template](img/net-fsharp-project.png)

 ### IntelliSense improvements

-Keywords descriptions now show in completion lists:
+Keyword descriptions now show in completion lists:

 ![Keyword descriptions](img/keyword-completion.png)